 Malnutritional deaths were the fait accompli to these people.
-Mr. Gadkari took the challenge and decided to give all weather connectivity to the 91 abandoned and remote villages of this area.
-With almost efforts the dedicated engineers worked overtime and road connectivity in this hilly area also became a reality.
-Till now, 85 villages got all weather road connectivity and the work of road construction for the reaming villages is also underway.
+Mr. Gadkari took the challenge and decided to give all-weather connectivity to the 91 abandoned and remote villages of this area.
+With almost efforts, the dedicated engineers worked overtime and road connectivity in this hilly area also became a reality.
+Till now, 85 villages got all-weather road connectivity and the work of road construction for the reaming villages is also underway.
 Mr. Gadkari proclaims that this road connectivity will change the Socio-Economic scenario of this region and truly, the rate of malnutritional deaths has come down.

 The efforts of Mr. Gadkari can be seen on the roads.
-Many new rural roads have been black topped, many widened and strengthened.
-Any commuter can feel the better condition of the roads in Maharashtra, when he crosses the state borders.
+Many new rural roads have been blacktopped, many widened and strengthened.
+Any commuter can feel the better condition of the roads in Maharashtra when he crosses the state borders.

 He was pursuing hard for the environmental clearance from the Central Govt. to the Nhava Sheva – Shivdi sea link project of 5000 crore rupees.
 He was confident of getting all clearances soon and wants to start the work before Dec.
 1999.
-In many ways he is on his toe to make the living in Mumbai bearable and easy.
+In many ways, he is on his toe to make the living in Mumbai bearable and easy.

 For the first time MSRDC a Govt. owned company went to the capital market and raised Rs.
 1180 crores.
 This in the largest collection in the Capital Market history of India.
 Mr. Gadkari has gained the confidence of the investors and was confident to raise Rs.
 2000 crores again for the upcoming projects.
 Crisil has already given AAA rating to the MSRDC.

 Mr. Gadkari implemented a scheme of self-employment to the civil Engineers.
-These unemployed engineers were registered as contractors and PWD gave them the work upto 15 Lakh without tender and with an advance of Rs 40,000.
-By this scheme 18000 Engineers got the opportunity to work independently.
+These unemployed engineers were registered as contractors and PWD gave them the work up to 15 Lakh without tender and with an advance of Rs 40,000.
+By this scheme, 18000 Engineers got the opportunity to work independently.

-Apart from being Minister for Public Works he was Guardian Minister for Nagpur District.
+Apart from being Minister for Public Works, he was Guardian Minister for Nagpur District.
 In his last 4 years he changed the face of Nagpur City and district.
 He constructed a long flyover and many concrete Roads in Nagpur, developed gardens and playgrounds, he enhanced drinking water system and planned to meet the requirement of water in 2020.
 Big good roads and street lights in slum areas, low cost housing schemes for economically weaker section of the society, Botanical Garden project, markets for street hawkers, beautification of religious places like Deekshabhumi, Tajbag, integrated sports complex, Krida Prabodhini in Nagpur, processing plant for handloom and power-loom cloths and software technology park are some of the land mark achievements of Mr. Gadkari as a guardian Minister.
 He organised and lead the great plantation drive in Nagpur district.
 He planted 40 lakh trees in last 2 years in all over the district including Nagpur City.
 He wants to make Nagpur the Greenest City in India.
 Nagpur city and district will remember him forever for his various developmental works.

 After completing his term as PWD Minister Mr. Gadkari now shoulders the responsibility of the leader of the opposition Maharashtra Legislative Council.

 Considering the vision and vast experience of Shri.
-Gadkari, Union Government appointed him as Chairman of National Rural Road Development Committee.
+Gadkari, Union Government appointed him as Chairman of the National Rural Road Development Committee.
 After series of meetings and study, Shri.
-Gadkari submitted the report to central Govt. and gave the presentation to Hon.
+Gadkari submitted the report to the central Govt. and gave the presentation to Hon.
 Prime Minister of India.
 His report was accepted and a new rural road connecting scheme now popularly known as Pradhan Mantri Gram Sadak Yojana was launched.
-The ambitious scheme is of Rs.
+The ambitious scheme is Rs.
 Sixty Thousand crores and would be completed in 5 years.